adrianeortiz/adrianeortiz.github.io/README.md

 ### 2. `projects.html` (Projects)
 - Contains four “project” sections, each with:
   - A heading (e.g. “PyCalc”)
-  - An animated GIF or PNG screenshot under `assets/images/`
+  - An animated GIF or Image screenshot under `assets/images/`
   - A descriptive paragraph
-  - External link to GitHub repository or download
+  - External link to GitHub repository
 - Uses `<hr />` separators to keep content visually distinct.

 ### 3. `about.html` (About Me)